 At the end of the rainy season it’s good time for traveling.
 Less crowded and prices are cheaper.
 Its perfect if you want to travel in a low budget.
 If you travel high season prices are more expensive and some places are very crowded.
 Check properly about the minimum and maximum temperatures, so you will make sure that you are carrying proper clothes for your trip.

 You should check your destinations where are you going.
 Try to make a check with your doctor before leaving to make sure that everything is alright.
 Usually you need a vaccine against Yellow fever.
 It depends on which country you are visiting.
 Ask for information before leaving your country about your next destinations.
 They can recommend you to get hepatitis, Japanese Encephalitis, Rabies, take pills against malaria.
-You should check properly in advance, check here for more information about vaccinations.
+You should check properly in advance.

 If you are planning to travel long in a low budget, I can recommend you to have a Travel Insurance.
 You can get an insurance for 120-200 Euros for a year.
 A basic one should be fine to make you feel more safe during your trip.
 If you don’t have money, it’s not the most important thing, but then again, you should be ready to take that risk.
 In cases that you feel sick, or if you have medical conditions, make sure that you are fit for travel and get an assurance from your doctor.
 Remember, time and health are very important, not only for travel but for your life.
 Many people think that the most important thing is money, and you knew me well (yes, you do) to know that I don’t agree with that.
 I’ve been using a Travel Insurance for 6 years traveling and I’ve only used once for a dental thing, not big deal.